Are you interested in knowing some of the shocking and interesting Elementor statistics?

 What Are The Top-Level Domains Using Elementor?

-There are over 250 top-level domains registered according to What CMS, where commercial (.com) is the leading domain – with 41.64% of all TLD domains.
+Over 250 top-level domains are registered according to What CMS, where commercial (.com) is the leading domain – with 41.64% of all TLD domains.

 |Top-Level Domain (TLD)||Share of total domains|